sheldonucr/ucr-eecs168-lab/README.md

 ### Attendance Policy

-- Late, which are after (6:10pm for Monday, 8:10am for Thursday) will be 10% penalty
+- Late, which are after (11:10am for Wednesday, 5:10pm for Friday) will be 10% penalty
-- More than 10min late, which are after (6:20pm for Monday, 8:20am for Thursday) will be 50% penalty
+- More than 10min late, which are after (11:20am for Wednesday, 5:20pm for Friday) will be 50% penalty
-- Any missed lab should be made up within 1 week with 50% penalty, otherwise no credit.
-Missing a lab is acceptable only when emergency occurs (eg. Medical emergency, doctor letter is required)
+- Missing a lab is acceptable only for emergency (eg. Medical emergency, doctor letter is required) and should be completed within 1 week of the missed lab.
-- If you finish your lab earlier, you do not need to come to lab, but you have to show your proof-of-completion (simple screenshot) to get permission by email.
+- Labs can be skipped by completing early.
+Proof of completion will be due prior to the start of your scheduled lab day, eg. before 11:10am for Tuesday labs, 5:10am for Friday labs.
+Available by request ONLY.

 ## Late Submission for lab report